-Clause 12 would prevent the First-tier Tribunal from granting immigration bail within the first 28 days of a person's detention.
+Clause 13 would prevent the First-tier Tribunal from granting immigration bail within the first 28 days of a person's detention.
 After that period, the Tribunal may grant bail.
 As a result, people whose detention will later be found by the First-tier Tribunal to be unnecessary may have been detained without justification for 28 days.
-This includes individuals who present no risk of absconding or harm to the public because such issues are considered only during a bail hearing, but not on an application for habeas corpus.
-This is potentially harmful to the person detained and will result in significantly more people being held in detention and for longer periods, at a greater public cost, creating additional strain on the detention estate.
+Significantly more people will be held in detention unnecessarily and for longer periods, at a greater public cost, creating additional strain on the detention estate.